explodinglabs/jsonrpcclient/doc/_includes/requests.rst

 Unlike single requests, batch requests return the whole JSON-RPC response object, i.e. a list of responses for each request that had an ``id`` member.

-.. note:: The server may not support batch requests.
+*The server may not support batch requests.*